Gibbs measures for foliated bundles with negatively curved leaves: Introduction

 Note that the uniqueness of the harmonic measure in this case has also been obtained by the author in \cite{Al1} by completely different methods.
 Note also that in \cite{DK}, Deroin and Kleptsyn proved it in the much more general context of transversally conformal foliations.

+The uniquenes of the SRB measures has also been proven in a more general context: that of transversally conformal foliations with negatively curved leaves without holonomy invariant measure.
+First Bonatti, G\'omez-Mont and Mart\'inez treated the case where the leaves are hyperbolic in \cite{BGM}.
+They used Deroin-Kleptsyn's result as well as the bijective correspondence between harmonic measures and some special $G_t$-invariant measures on the unit tangent bundle, that we will be led to introduce later on, proven in \cite{Al2,BMar,Ma}.
+Then together with Yang, we proved in \cite{AY} the general case using Pesin's theory as well as a criterion for the existence of holonomy-invariant measures proved in \cite{Al3}.

-These measures may be singular: it reveals that the behaviour of the leaves at infinity has different meanings according to the chosen point of view.
-We don't pretend to prove a rigidity result: the example we give is very simple and corresponds to fuchsian and quasifuchsian representations. \begin{ques} For a projective foliated bundle over a negatively curved surface $\Sigma$ with fiber $\C\PP^1$, and without holonomy invariant measure, is it true that if two of the three measures obtained in Theorem \ref{tripleuniqueergodicity} are equivalent, the curvature is constant? \end{ques}
+The measures obtained in Theorem \ref{tripleuniqueergodicity} may be singular: it reveals that the behaviour of the leaves at infinity has different meanings according to the chosen point of view.
+It would be nice to prove a rigidity result, since the example we give is too simple. \begin{ques} For a projective foliated bundle over a negatively curved closed surface $\Sigma$ with fiber $\C\PP^1$, and without holonomy invariant measure, is it true that if two of the three measures obtained in Theorem \ref{tripleuniqueergodicity} (harmonic, projection of the SRB measures or accumulation of large discs tangent to the leaves) are equivalent, the curvature is constant? \end{ques}

-The main character of this work, the foliated geodesic flow, enables us to give an unified proof of Theorem \ref{tripleuniqueergodicity}.
-All these measures come from invariant measures of the geodesic flow which possess Gibbs properties for some potentials, as we shall explain below.

-Let $(\Pi,M,B,\C\PP^1,\F)$ be a projective foliated bundle parametrized by a negatively curved closed base $B$.
-The restriction of its differential to the unit tangent bundle induces a foliated bundle $(\Pi_{\ast},T^1\F,T^1B,\C\PP^1,\widehat{\F})$ with the same holonomy representation.
-Any Hölder continuous potential $F:T^1B\to\R$ can be lifted via the fibration: denote the lift by $\bF$.
-The Gibbs state of the geodesic flow associated to this potential admits a local product structure that can also be lifted by the fibration.
-Thus we obtain a class of measures on the unstable manifolds of the foliated geodesic flow $G_t$.
-We can define a Gibbs measure for the foliated geodesic flow as a $G_t$-invariant measure whose disintegration in the local unstable manifolds lies in this measure class.
-The main technical result is then:

-\begin{maintheorem} Let $(\Pi,M,B,\C\PP^1,\F)$ be a projective foliated bundle parametrized by a closed and negatively curved Riemannian manifold $B$.
-Assume that the holonomy group $\rho(\pi_1(B))$ has no invariant probability measure on $\C\PP^1$.
-Then, for any Hölder continuous potential $F:T^1B\to\R$, there exists a unique Gibbs measure for the foliated geodesic flow associated to the lifted potential $\bF$. \end{maintheorem}

-There is an asymmetry in the definition of Gibbs measures: there also is a class of measures in the stable manifolds of $G_t$.
-We could very well have defined a Gibbs measure as an invariant measure whose disintegration in the local stable manifolds is in this class.
-The important feature is that we can't ask for both: as we shall see later, prescribing the conditional measures both in the stable and unstable manifolds is impossible when there is no holonomy invariant measure.
-This fact, which was easy in \cite{BG} will be one of the main technical points of this work.
-For this purpose, we propose an argument \emph{à la Hopf} based on the local product structure of Gibbs states to prove this uniqueness result.

-We can give the Gibbs measures that correspond to the three measures described in the theorem \ref{tripleuniqueergodicity} explicitely, assuming that the hypothesis of Theorems \ref{tripleuniqueergodicity} and \ref{tripleuniquegibbs} hold: